Key takeaways

 There are two primary ways to approach software development: building an in-house team or outsourcing.
 The latter means working with an established team on a project basis.
 Both options have their pros and cons, but when it comes to startups we don’t recommend hiring your own developers.

-The time factor is especially important since many mobile startups simply cannot afford to stall.
+The time factor is especially important since many mobile startups simply cannot afford to wait around.
 When you are developing a corporate website, you may have a luxury to pace yourself.
 But with a novelty mobile product on a highly competitive market?
 Not really.
 Had Uber taken longer to launch, there could have been another taxi app with a different name and by different founders.

 If you’d like to have a deeper look at in-house vs. outsourcing battle, check out our article ⬇️